-XML attributes for Electronic address IDs in CII documents
+XML attributes for Electronic Address IDs in CII documents

 The “schemeID” attribute MUST be populated in all instances of the “ram:URIUniversalCommunication/ram:URIID” element when used within a “Party” element.
 The only valid values are defined in the [Peppol_CodeList] as “ICD value”.